This document has been prepared in compliance with the Safety Health and Welfare Act 2005.

 14. DUTIES OF EMPLOYEES

-The attention of employees/trainees is drawn to the following duties of persons employed as laid down in Section 9 of the Safety, Health and Welfare at work Act 198g.
+The attention of employees/trainees is drawn to the following duties of persons employed as laid down in the Safety, Health and Welfare at Work Act 2005.

 No person shall intentionally or recklessly interfere with or misuse any appliance, protective clothing, convenience, equipment provided in pursuance of any of the relevant statutory provisions for securing the safety, health or welfare of persons arising out of work activities.